 Setting file and user permissions

 Linux is a multi-user environment.
 In a multi-user environment, the security of user and system data is very important.
-Access should be given only to users who need to access the data.
+Therefore, access should be given only to users who need to access the data.

 - Log in to your Bluehost control panel.